Farm to School Planning Toolkit

 - The Rubric is designed to help schools or districts assess the stage of their farm to school program, which can help inform action planning to identify what next steps might be taken to deepen the program and give it greater staying power.
 It can also be used to identify readiness for farm to school grants and needs for technical assistance.

-- This tools helps you facilitate a group discussion of options that have the highest benefit or impact for the least effort or cost – in terms of both time and expense.
+- This tool helps you facilitate a group discussion of options that have the highest benefit or impact for the least effort or cost – in terms of both time and expense.
 It is similar to a “cost-benefit analysis” that helps you prioritize, match actions to your capacity, and stay realistic about timing.

 - This simple media kit will help you spread the word about your school’s plans and activities and your selection for the Northeast Farm to School Institute.
 Publicizing your participation in the Institute through local press and communication channels will help build support for your food, farm, and nutrition work – now and longterm.
 In this kit you’ll find tips for media outreach and social media and a press release template.